 It's one possibility, anyways.
 (There are a myriad of reasons to be uncomfortable about essentially putting the responsibility for raising poor children on the state, but the SEED schools seems to be working).

-> That's why less-funded private schools in NYC consistently outperform public schools.
+The unions and bureaucracy suck the system dry.
+That's why less-funded private schools in NYC consistently outperform public schools.

 The "less-funded private schools" are also allowed to choose the cream-of-the-crop, are not required to enroll child with special needs and can jettison problem students at the drop of a hat.
 As I wrote earlier, if the problem was strictly "unions" you would expect states without collective bargaining agreements to outperform states with those agreements and they don't: http://shankerblog.org/?p=895